-Still, if a clear diagnosis cannot be made, testicular tissue testing (testicular biopsy) and LH releasing hormone stimulation tests should be done.
+If a clear diagnosis cannot be made, then testicular tissue testing (testicular biopsy) and LH releasing hormone stimulation tests should be completed.

 Causes of hypogonadism in females are almost the same as those of males, except that instead of Klinefelter’s syndrome, Turner syndrome occurs.
-Features of Turner syndrome include short stature, webbed neck, high arch palate, short fourth metacarpals, and wide-spaced nipples.
+Turner syndrome characteristics include short stature, webbed neck, high arch palate, short fourth metacarpals, and wide-spaced nipples.

 Primary hypogonadism or hypergonadotrophic variety

 The source of this type of hypogonadism is within the gonads.
 The pituitary and hypothalamus function normally.
 Causes of primary hypogonadism include:

 - Side effects of drugs, such as cyclosporine or chemotherapeutic agents